ESTIMATED READ TIME: 10 MIN.

 November 5, 2018 by Edwin Hernandez

 Hi, my name is Edwin.
-I'm a Grasshopper expert at ShapeDiver and in this blog post I will show you how to improve the rendering of your Grasshopper definitions by properly mapping textures on your geometry and then applying some great looking materials.
-Let's get going!
+I'm a Grasshopper expert at ShapeDiver, and in this blog post, I will show you how to enhance the rendering of your Grasshopper definitions by properly mapping textures onto your geometry and applying some attractive materials.
+Let's dive in!

-1. The online viewer used to display the 3D files (we've been doing some great improvements on ours since we first launched our website back in 2016 and we'll talk about this in a future post).
+1. The online viewer used to display the 3D files (we've made some great improvements on ours since we first launched our website back in 2016, and we'll discuss this in a future post).

 First Impressions Last